 In practice, for an anomaly that occurs over many frames, it is important to detect the anomalous region in at least some of the frames, but it is usually not important to detect the region in every frame in the track.
-This is especially true considering the ambiguities for when to begin and end an anomalous track mentioned earlier and in cases where anomalous activity is severely occluded for a few frames.
+This is especially true considering the ambiguities for when to begin and end an anomalous track mentioned earlier, and in cases where anomalous activity is severely occluded for a few frames.
 Because the Street Scene dataset provides track numbers for each anomalous region which uniquely identify the event to which an anomalous region belongs, it is easy to compute such a criterion.
+The new criteria resulting from these considerations are similar to evaluation criteria used in object detection and object tracking [9, 8] but similar criteria have not been used for video anomaly detection in the past.